dawsonellab/7brew-rewards-site/README.md

 # ☕ 7 Brew Rewards Program Website

 This project was developed during my Summer 2025 internship as a **Software Developer Intern at 7 Brew Coffee**.
-It is a full-stack web application that allows customers to earn, track, and redeem loyalty points.
+It is a full-stack web application that allows thousands of customers to earn, track, and redeem loyalty points.
 I built the site from scratch and integrated it with the company's backend systems using REST APIs.

 > 🔒 Note: Screenshots and sample data have been anonymized to respect company privacy.